 If you have needs above and beyond the amount you receive, or if you aren’t eligible for the CARES Act grant and need help with anything, including food, rent, utilities, transportation, childcare, tuition, or books, please contact Forsyth Tech Cares or call 336-734-7195.
 We want to support you all however we can!

-Students who meet all the federal criteria will receive a distribution of funds directly to their BankMobile account based on a tiered EFC system in amounts ranging from $100 to $750.
-As of August 24, 2020, Forsyth Tech has distributed $1,714,432.69 to 2,588 students as part of our distribution of CARES Act funds.
-More funds will be distributed in the upcoming weeks as we continue to evaluate students based on federal guidelines.
+Students who meet all the federal criteria will receive a distribution of funds directly to their BankMobile account based on a tiered EFC system in amounts ranging from $100 to $750, along with emergency grant aid distributed through FT Cares.
+As of December 31, 2020, Forsyth Tech has distributed $2,226,207.94 to 2,951 students as part of our distribution of CARES Act funds.
+Funds will continue to be distributed until expended.
 Please continue to check your email for communications and updates.

 The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.